 Christmas In April

 We work with Christmas In April annually.
 Our club is partnered with another organization to work on a selected house.
-We work closely with the house captain ahead of time to help with any preparation work that can be done ahead of time which would help all scheduled project to be done and completed during the Christmas in April day.
-If the projects are completed on that day people from our club continue to go to the house the remainder of that weekend or even future visits until the projects are completed.
-We have been involved with projects from a wide variety that range from yard cleanup, back stairs, front door, porches, painting, replacing floors, fixing windows, siding and often we perform roof work.
+We work closely with the house captain to help with any preparation work that can be done ahead of time in order to ensure that all scheduled projects can be completed during the Christmas in April day.
+If the projects are not completed on that day, people from our club continue to go to the house the remainder of that weekend or even future visits until the projects are completed.
+We have been involved with projects from a wide variety that range from yard cleanup, back stairs, front door, porches, painting, replacing floors, fixing windows, replacing siding as well as performing roof work.

 Southern Maryland Vacations For Vets Program